 Something us lucky Greystonians can experience when Chris takes over The Whale on Sunday, October 18th, for a special Red Carpet Afternoon concert.
 So, just how did this West End star get all the way from there to here…?

-You can find out more about Chris Holland right about here, follow him on ye olde Facebook here, and check out his debut at The Whale right about here.
+You can find out more about Chris Holland right about here, and follow him on ye olde Facebook here.

 Privacy & Cookies Policy